Choosing the right lamp - CE Medical

 A good light therapy lamp must therefore have certain standards and certifications:

-Medical Device CE Standard
+CE Medical Device Standard

-The CE Medical Device standard ensures that the manufacturer's products meet all the prerequisites necessary to be able to enter the class of medical devices having a real effect on the body.
+The CE Medical Device standard ensures that the manufacturer's products meet all the necessary prerequisites to be able to enter the class of medical devices having a real effect on the body.

 This CE Medical Device approval is awarded by an independent organization which reviews, tests and validates all the characteristics of the products submitted to it.

-BEWARE OF “FAKE LIGHT THERAPY LAMPS”!
+BEWARE OF “FALSE LIGHT THERAPY LAMPS”!

 Be careful, it is very common to see many irregularities, especially on the internet!